Portiloop/portiloop-software/README.md

 In that case, just wait for a couple more seconds before unplugging.

 _:warning: Failing to follow these instructions may brick your `Portiloop`, in which case you will have to reflash and reinstall the entire system._

+### Indicator LEDs

+The Portiloop system has 3 indicator LEDs:
+- Coral board LED between the two USB-C connector:
+  - orange: boot in progress
+  - green: boot complete
+  - red: the Coral Dev Board Mini is in fastboot mode, ready to flash
+  - turned off when the Portiloop is off
+- Portiloop power LED
+  - green: power plugged
+  - turned off when the Portiloop is unplugged
+- Portiloop indicator LED
+  - purple: capture in progress
+  - blue: capture in progress with detection and stimulation pipeline enabled
+  - turned off otherwise

 ### Connect